knpuniversity/oauth/knpu/facebook.rst

 At this point, we *should* have a valid access token, so if the request fails, something is very strange.
 That's why I'm showing an error page instead of redirecting them to re-authorize.
-If there's a problem, that could cause an infinite loop of redirecting the user to authorize.

-I'm dumping the result of the API request, so let's logout and try out the process.
-But first, reset the database so that it doesn't find our existing
+I'm dumping the result of the API request, so let's logout and try the process.
-user:
+But first, reset the database so that it doesn't find our existing user:

 .. code-block:: bash